 New!
 The Library offers full issues of Time and Life magazine online, cover to cover with all pictures and ads intact.
-Click “Research” at the top of the Library homepage; look in the A–Z list of online resources to find the Time Magazine Archive or Life Magazine Archive; at the EBSCO search page type search terms.
+Click “Research” at the top of the Library homepage.
+Look in the A–Z list of online resources to find the Time Magazine Archive or Life Magazine Archive.
+At the EBSCO search page, type search terms.
 All results will be from that publication.

 These articles depict history in the making, when outcomes were far from certain.
 In Time, President Harry S. Truman rails against the tactics employed by opponents of his “Fair Deal”: “I am going to keep right on working for better houses, better schools … and I don’t intend to be scared away by anybody who calls that program socialism” (“The Hired Man.”
 Time, 22 May 1950).
-A decade after Truman ordered the dropping of atomic bombs on Hiroshima and Nagasaki, the military dismisses Atomic Energy Commission warnings of fallout’s deadly consequences as “based on the worst possible conditions, i.e., they assume that no one would take protective measures … old and simple steps are highly effective against the new and horrible peril …” (“The Fatal Fall-Out.”
+In another issue, the military dismisses warnings of the Atomic Energy Commission that atomic fallout could have deadly consequences as “based on the worst possible conditions, i.e., they assume that no one would take protective measures … old and simple steps are highly effective against the new and horrible peril …” (“The Fatal Fall-Out.”
 Time, 28 Feb.1955)